 In attendance were Holocaust survivors: Lily Ebert, Agnes Grunwald-Spier, Kitty Hart-Moxon OBE, Iby Knill, Eve Kugler, Sabina Miller, Ivor Perl, and Martin Stern, who were joined by family and friends.

 They were accompanied by Bob and Ann Kirk, who came to England from Nazi Germany on the Kindertransport.
-Earlier this year Ann spoke about her experiences at our parliamentary reception to launch the theme for HMD 2014 – Journeys.
+Ann spoke about her experiences at our parliamentary reception to launch the theme for HMD 2014 – Journeys.

 All survivors were invited because of the time they have devoted to speaking about their experiences to raise awareness of the horrors of the Holocaust and the subsequent genocides.

-I loved it and I want to say a very big thank you to everyone at the Holocaust Memorial Day Trust for being invited.
+Sabina Miller, who spoke at our Parliamentary reception last year, said: ‘I loved it and I want to say a very big thank you to everyone at the Holocaust Memorial Day Trust for being invited.
 It was a wonderful honour.

-All the survivors who attended have worked tirelessly recounting their life stories.
+Olivia Marks-Woldman, Chief Executive of HMDT said: ‘All the survivors who attended have worked tirelessly recounting their life stories.
 They have ensured that hundreds of thousands of people have a better understanding of the events of the Holocaust and of subsequent genocides.

-Photograph: from left Laura Stewart, Holocaust survivor Sabina Miller, Harreld Masereka, survivor of the genocide in Rwanda Sophie Musabe Masereka, Olivia Marks-Woldman; Holocaust survivor Kitty Hart-Moxon; Peter Hart and Kemal Pervanic, survivor of the war in Bosnia
+Photograph (from left): Laura Stewart, Holocaust survivor Sabina Miller, Harreld Masereka, survivor of the genocide in Rwanda, Sophie Musabe Masereka, Olivia Marks-Woldman; Holocaust survivor Kitty Hart-Moxon; Peter Hart and Kemal Pervanic, survivor of the war in Bosnia.